cellino-biotech/theia/README.md

 This project contains scripts to control an XYZF ASI stage, CRISP autofocus module, and Basler camera.

-## Hardware
+## ASI Stage
-### ASIStage
-General information about the ASIStage and hardware subsystems can be found at [ASIImaging](https://www.asiimaging.com/).
-To control the stage from a computer via USB, install the necessary drivers from [Silicon Labs](https://www.asiimaging.com/support/downloads/usb-support-on-ms-2000-wk-controllers/).
-If running Windows, the [ASI Console](https://www.asiimaging.com/support/downloads/asi-console/) can be used to flash the MS-2000 firmware as well as troubleshoot serial connection and hardware issues.
+General information about the ASI Stage and hardware subsystems can be found at [ASIImaging](https://www.asiimaging.com/).
+To control the stage from a computer through USB, install the necessary drivers from [Silicon Labs](https://www.asiimaging.com/support/downloads/usb-support-on-ms-2000-wk-controllers/).
+If running Windows, the [ASI Console](https://www.asiimaging.com/support/downloads/asi-console/) can be used to flash the MS-2000 firmware as well as troubleshoot serial connection and hardware bugs.
 For other issues, contact ASI technical support at (541) 461 8181 (Eugene, OR).
-Ask for Steve Saltekoff or Brandon Simpson, the main developers of the ASIStage drivers for Micro-Manager.
+Request Steve Saltekoff or Brandon Simpson, the main developers of the ASI drivers for Micro-Manager.

-Our stage has linear encoders with a 10nm resolution as well as lead screws with the "Ultra Coarse" pitch option.
+**Note:** our stage setup has linear encoders with 10nm resolution and lead screws with the "Ultra Coarse" pitch designation.

 ### Firmware
 The stage firmware has been updated to include the CRISP, reduced count, scan, and encoder output modules (ADEPT_XYZPF_CRISP_RC_SCAN_ENC_INT).
-Whenever flashing the MS-2000, the default configuration may need to be updated to reflect our hardware setup.
+Whenever flashing the MS-2000, the default configuration may need to be modified to reflect our hardware setup.
 First, query the configuration:

 ```console
 CCA X?